minprog/pyprog/quality/formatting/index.md

 You should be aware of this, and especially avoid **mixing** tabs and spaces (why?).
 To make it easier for yourself, we recommend that you check that your editor is set to indent using **four spaces**, even if you type a tab character.

-> You can check that your code is indented correctly using `style50`.
-> You can find instructions on using `style50` alongside the problem specifications.

 ## Spaces

 Consistent use of spaces makes expressions and statements easier to read.